 I’ve been a Woody Allen fan for a long time.
-“Sleeper” and “Love And Death” are two of the funniest movies I’ve ever seen and “Manhattan Murder Mystery” is the best blend of mystery and comedy I’ve ever seen since the classic “Thin Man” movies.
-“Shadows And Fog”is like if Fritz Lang and Kafka collaborated while on crack.
-Woody Allen is consistently one of the most entertaining filmmakers of our time.
+“Sleeper” and “Love And Death” are two of the funniest movies I’ve ever seen and “Manhattan Murder Mystery” is an excellent blend of mystery and comedy that evokes the feeling of the classic “Thin Man” movies.
+“Shadows And Fog” is like if Fritz Lang and Kafka collaborated while on crack.
+Woody Allen proved long ago that he’s one of the most entertaining filmmakers of our time.
 His movies are always interesting to watch and occasionally very funny if not downright hilarious.
 In BROADWAY DANNY ROSE the humor comes right from the characters and the bizarre situations they find themselves in and the story gets increasingly more complicated and funnier as Danny hyperactively tries to make everything come out right and just get his client the stardom Danny honestly believes he deserves.

 Woody Allen plays the same character here he plays in all his movies: the nerdy, neurotic intellectual who talks faster than a used car salesman and is desperately trying to convince everybody he’s on top on things.
 I once watched an interview with Woody Allen who revealed that in all his movies he’s doing Bob Hope and I can see it.
 The rapid one-liners thrown off in a seemingly careless manner, the coward who is forced to rise to the occasion and be heroic, the insecure little kid with a huge ego who thinks he’s the world’s greatest ladies man, it’s all there and Woody plays it to perfection in this one.
 Mia Farrow is the real acting surprise in this movie.
 Who knew she could play a loud-mouthed, ill-mannered cheap blonde so well and so hilariously?
 Nick Apollo Forte apparently plays a character that is a lot like him and mirrors his actual career in Real Life.
 He has a couple of scenes in this movie that are really nice and you get to like this big stupid lug whose talent is nowhere near as big as his head but he’s so likeable you can even forgive the dirty trick he pulls on Danny near the end of the movie.